yuriyward/NewName/PRIVACY.md

 NewName has no involvement with credit scoring, lending decisions, or financial services.
 This is a file renaming utility with no connection to financial evaluation.

 ## Your Rights & Controls

+### Disable Page Context Capture

+To completely stop page context collection:
+1. Open Settings → Processing Mode
+2. Select "Manual (no AI)" mode
+3. This disables all AI features and stops page context capture

+Alternative: Uninstall the extension to immediately stop all data collection.

 ### Disable Data Collection